ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 <strong>Note:</strong> Azure free account only allows 1 Linux App Service of size F1.
 You will need to delete the App Service Web App along with the App Service Plan after each exercise since we will create other Linux App Services throughout this course.

-Please open the video in a new tab to follow the tutorial:
+Please open the link in a new tab to watch the tutorial:

 [![IMAGE ALT TEXT](https://raw.githubusercontent.com/ARBUCHELI/BERTELSMANN-SCHOLARSHIP---INTRODUCTION-TO-AZURE-APPLICATIONS-NANODEGREE-PROGRAM/main/Images/49.jpg)](https://www.youtube.com/watch?time_continue=4&v=bpME7sOhPNg&feature=emb_logo)